cg-tuwien/Auto-Vk-Toolkit/docs/serializer.md

 function template is called on the serializer object.
 This function serializes the given object to the **cache** file if the mode of the serialize is **serialize** or deserializes the object from the **cache** file into the given object if the mode is **deserialize**.
-The following code shows how a typical serializer usage can look like when used during orca scene loading.
+The following code shows how a typical serializer usage can look like when used during ORCA scene loading.
 ```
 std::vector<glm::vec3> positions;
 if (serializer.mode() == gvk::serializer::mode::serialize) {